-Hockey is more than a game, it teaches us the correct principles that will serve as a guide to use in life; respect for authority, camaraderie, confidence, a solid work ethic, patience, sharp communication, negotiating and listening skills and self esteem.
+Hockey is more than a game, it teaches us the correct principles that will serve as a guide to use in life; respect for authority, camaraderie, confidence, a solid work ethic, patience, sharp communication, negotiating and listening skills and self-esteem.
 NCAA statistics list ice hockey players as having a significantly higher graduation rate than student athletes in other similar team sports.

 Selecting our 108 players is a challenging and time consuming task that we take seriously.
-Every application is individually reviewed and evaluated by our Administrators who follow stringent guidelines for player acceptance; therefore we strongly encourage you to submit your application early.
+Every application is individually reviewed and evaluated by our Administrators who follow stringent guidelines for player acceptance; therefore, we strongly encourage you to submit your application early.
 We meticulously choose our players in an effort to accentuate player talent in competitive games.
 This blueprint has been the key factor to our success and that of our players.

-We are very proud of what we have accomplished in six years!
+We are very proud of what we have accomplished in seven years!
 Thus far, ten Liberty Bell Games alumni have been picked in the NHL Entry Draft; in 2014, Anthony DeAngelo by the Tampa Bay Lightning, Kevin LeBanc by the San Jose Sharks, J. J. Piccinich by the Toronto Maple Leafs, Dwyer Tschantz and Chandler Yakimowicz by the St Louis Blues; in 2013, Eamon McAdam by the New York Islanders; in 2012, Anthony Stolarz by the Philadelphia Flyers and Nick Ebert by the Los Angeles Kings; and two alumni in 2011, John Gaudreau by the Calgary Flames and Troy Vance by the Dallas Stars.
 We are also honored to recognize John Gaudreau for being awarded the prestigious Hobey Baker award on April 12, 2014.

 There are countless hockey tournaments and events, but what makes our showcase so distinctive?
 Our pledge and the primary objective of the Liberty Bell Games is to provide our players with a unique opportunity to be assessed and documented by our Attending Scouts and Coaches.
 In the last six years, nearly 50% of our players have been contacted and continued to be observed by our scouts and coaches.